15 years of the Backbench Business Committee

 The carry-over of public bills from one session to the next was suggested by the Modernisation Committee as a way of reducing the fluctuations in legislative activity caused by Parliamentary sessions.
 This briefing reports the use of carry-over motions and provides examples of the form of words used in carry-over motions.

-Carry-over of public bills (672 KB , PDF)
+Carry-over of public bills (657 KB , PDF)

 On 29 October 2002, the House of Commons introduced carry-over on an experimental basis until the end of the 2001 Parliament

 On 26 October 2004, the House of Commons agreed to make slightly amended arrangements to make carry-over permanent (now Standing Order No 80A).
 The permanent Standing Order was effective from the beginning of the 2004-05 session of Parliament.
+Under the standing order bills can be carried over from oen session to the next but have to have completed their progress through Parliament within a year of being introduced.

-Before the permanent Standing Order became effective, six bills were carried over.
+Before the permanent standing order became effective, six bills were carried over.

-Since the Standing Order became permanent:
+Since the standing order became permanent:

 (These figures exclude bills introduced under a Ways and Means Resolution, see below, and hybrid bills.)

-In December 2011, the Standing Order was amended and a new Standing Order was made to allow bills introduced under Ways and Means resolutions to be carried over.
+In December 2011, the standing order was amended and a new standing order was made to allow bills introduced under Ways and Means resolutions to be carried over.
 This followed moving from spring to spring parliamentary sessions, in the wake of the passage of the Fixed-term Parliaments Act 2011.
-The Finance (No 4) Bill 2010–12 was the first such bill to be the subject of a carry-over motion under the new Standing Order.
+The Finance (No 4) Bill 2010–12 was the first such bill to be the subject of a carry-over motion under the new standing order.

 This research briefing also provides examples of the form of words used in carry-over motions.